Aylawoo/flow-flight-overlay/README.md

     - Icon changes when below freezing or above 37c/98.6f
     - Toggle between Fahrenheit/Celsius separate to "USE METRIC" setting
   - Pad numbers with leading 0s to avoid overlay changing size
+  - Custom field with changeable icon using mdi-icons
 - Custom style
   - Imperial or metric units
   - Customizable UI scale